Jérémy Abadie

 Jérémy Abadie (born 17 October 1988) is a French professional footballer who plays for as a midfielder for AS La Châtaigneraie.

 Career

 Abadie was born in Le Blanc-Mesnil, Seine-Saint-Denis.
 He has played in the Ligue 2 for RC Strasbourg.

+In January 2008 he was called up for a training camp with the French Under-21 Futsal team for a 4-day camp.

 He moved to FC Challans from La Roche VF in 2017.